icon-project/documentation/howto/how-to-estimate-required-step.md

 }
 ```

-#### Estimate
+#### Step Estimate Request

-The estimation request is quite similar to the above except the `stepLimit`, `signature` of the `params` fields.
+The step estimation request is the same as the above example except the `stepLimit` and `signature`.

-The `stepLimit`, `signature` fields are unnecessary because it should not be limited STEPs when STEP calculating, and it is not necessary to verify the sender.
+The `stepLimit` and `signature` fields are unnecessary because the step estimation process does not verify the sender, nor limit the execution until the cumulative step reaches the `stepLimit`.

-The following example shows the STEP estimation request of the transaction above.
+The following example is the Step estimation request for the above token transfer transaction.
+You can simply remove the `stepLimit` and `signature` fields from the original transaction request.

 ```json
 {